ChrisNeedham200/loadimpact-docs/jekyll/_v3/monitoring-agents/load-impacts-open-source-monitoring-agents.md

 ***

-Server Monitoring helps you to measure performance metrics from your own servers and integrates these metrics with the graphs generated from your Load Impact test.
+Server Monitoring helps you to measure performance metrics from your own servers and integrates these metrics with the graphs generated from your LoadImpact test.

-Load Impact offers three options to monitor a system under test(SUT).
+LoadImpact offers three options to monitor a system under test(SUT).

 You can use: